Healing an open wound: Treatment and Medication

 - Obesity: Skin that is stressed or stretched may have difficulty healing.

 - Nutrition: Malnutrition and vitamin deficiencies can impair wound healing.

 - Smoking, excessive alcohol use, and some medications: Smoking and heavy alcohol use put stress on the body’s immune system and can delay healing.
 Medications such as corticosteroids, chemotherapeutic drugs, and NSAIDs can also slow healing.

 Medications to speed up healing in open cuts and wounds

 The initial medication used for preventing infection in a cut or open wound is an antibiotic ointment.
 Other medications and treatments have been demonstrated to speed up healing for open cuts and wounds, including the following:

-- BPC-157: BPC-157 is a fifteen amino acid fragment of a protein found in gastric juice which has been found to promote healing in many different tissues including skin wounds.¹
+- BPC-157: BPC-157 is a fifteen amino acid fragment of a protein derived from a protein found in gastric juice which has been found to promote healing in many different tissues including skin wounds in animal studies.¹

 - AMD3100 and tacrolimus: This prescription drug combination accelerates wound healing and reduces scar tissue when studied in mice and rats.²